 This is by no means an exhaustive list.
 It’s the combination of our experience, and you’re welcome to use it as a boilerplate to benchmark your production architecture, or as a blueprint to design your own.

-We used these factors as the guiding principles for the Core Engine, our ML orchestrator.
+We used these factors as the guiding principles for ZenML, our ML orchestrator.
 So before you start from scratch: Sign up and give us a run for your money!